guiltydogprods/guiltydogprods.github.io/cv.md

 • Initially applied for the Technical Director role but transitioned to a Senior Engineer position, negotiated as a 6-month, 3-day-per-week contract to balance work on personal projects.
 • Contributed to *Engram*, gaining first-hand experience with Unity and VR development.
-• Identified a shift in project requirements toward a Unity Generalist role, which differed from my core expertise.
-• Concluded the 6-month contract by mutual agreement, leaving open the possibility of future ad-hoc work that did not materialize.

 **Consultant / Contract Programmer: Project under NDA (7 Months - Wushu Studios)**